Female student writing in a classroom

 • Further Study

-Students may progress through the AAT levels then to further Accounting qualifications with one of the Chartered bodies.
+Students may progress through the AAT levels to level 4, then to further Accounting qualifications with one of the Chartered bodies.
 The AAT has close links with various accountancy bodies and exam exemptions may be available if you choose to progress to Chartered level.